Inpatient Versus Outpatient Addiction Rehab

 Treatment for Co-Occurring Disorders

-Getting treatment for disorders co-occurring disorders, which means and individual has other mental health disorders aside from a substance use disorder, is important.
+Getting treatment for co-occurring disorders, which means and individual has other mental health disorders aside from a substance use disorder, is important.
 Going to a treatment place specializing in addressing co-occurring disorders or dual-diagnosis, is imperative to one’s long-term recovery.

 Often times individuals who are living with co-occurring disorders will require a more intensive level of treatment and care.
 Living with separate disorders that impact each disorder greatly, can be very confusing and uncomfortable.